-- Find further information on employment rights and obligations.
+- Find further information in our People section on employment rights and obligations.

 Generally there is no financial assistance from government for businesses in the financial and insurance services industry.
 In times of market uncertainty however, the Australian Government may provide special assistance.
 Currently, this includes:

 It’s important to know your GST obligations to ensure you are providing your services at the correct price and that you’re registered with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.
 Visit the ATO GST Financial services page for details specific to your industry.